10. In the Valley of Violence (2016)

 6. Unforgiven (1992)

 In one of the first movies I remember suggesting we root for the bad guy, Unforgiven grows on you after every viewing.
 It's a long one, and it takes a lot to get to the legendary shootout in the end, but man, is it worth it.
 Clint Eastwood is at his best here as William Munny, supposed murderer of men, women, and children.
 He's settled down, is a widower and a farmer with two children, and needs just as much money to survive as the next guy.
 This is why he embarks upon a dangerous mission with old friend Ned (Morgan Freeman) and the Kid to avenge a brutalized prostitute at the behest of her associates.
-Though, Little Bill (Gene Hackman) won't let such stand in his town of Big Whiskey.
+Though, Little Bill (Gene Hackman) won't let such stand in his town of Big Whiskey.5.
+The Hateful Eight (2015)

 The Hateful Eight is one of Tarantino's best, if not THE best.
 He loves to bring together a who's who of criminals and shady lawmen in order to lead them to a deadly conclusion.
 I love movies like this, and The Hateful Eight gets it right on so many levels.
 Former Civil War soldier turned bounty hunter Marquis Warren comes across a second bounty hunter, "The Hangman" John Ruth (Kurt Russell) in a Wyoming snowstorm.
 Ruth is on his way to hang outlaw Daisy Domergue.
-A band of misfits, some who might have nefarious intentions, soon join the cast in Minnie's Haberdashery, a literal shelter in the storm.
+A band of misfits, some who might have nefarious intentions, soon join the cast in Minnie's Haberdashery, a literal shelter in the storm.4.
+Young Guns (1988)

 This one was a childhood favorite, and it's still one as an adult.
 Young Guns tells the slightly fictional exploits of Billy The Kid and his gang of teenage accidental outlaws, riding across the barren plains of New and Old Mexico.
 Emilio Estevez is Billy, a role he was born to play, a young pistoleer with a wild, brazen, unpredictable disposition.
 When their benefactor is killed, Billy, Dick (Charlie Sheen), Doc (Keifer Sutherland), Chavez (Lou Diamond Philips), Charlie, and Dirty Steve, set out on a mission to bring the killers to justice.
 They are deputized, but Billy decides to execute the murderers without trial.
-This puts the group into the cross hairs of the law, a couple of bounty hunters, and even the US Army.
+This puts the group into the cross hairs of the law, a couple of bounty hunters, and even the US Army.3.
+Silverado (1985)

 Silverado pretty much defines the epic Western.
 It features an ensemble cast with a plethora of story lines, all rolled into one.
 Emmett is attacked by would-be assassins, Jake can't stay out of jail, Mal is trying to rekindle a relationship with his father and his uptown girl sister, and Paden has an old bone to pick with his old outlaw riding buddies from his old outlaw days.
 All of that seems to mesh into one is this epic masterpiece, one I first saw as a boy, and one I watch even now when given half the chance.
 It features a young Keven Costner in one of his best roles, a young Danny Glover as Mal, who's dangerous with his father's Henry rifle, and a young Jeff Goldblum, who's not quite as slick as his character name suggests.